Lockeheede/ThiefAndMuse2020Code/README.md

 # ThiefAndMuse2020Code
-A C# version of The Thief &amp; The Muse to be added on as I learn the rest of the language
+A C# coded only "version" of The Thief &amp; The Muse to be added on as I learn the rest of the language...

-There is a lot of practices of classes, constructors and OOP
+There is a lot of practice on the fundamentals of C# (variables, arrays/lists, conditionals, loops, this, etc) as well as OOP (Inheritance, Abstraction, Encapsulation and Polymorphism)